okta/terraform-provider-okta/website/docs/d/devices.html.markdown

 # okta_devices

-Use this data source to list the okta devices, searchable by user_id.
+Use this data source to list the okta devices, searchable by user_id and okta search parameters.
 This allows you to retrieve device information for use within Terraform.

 ## Example Usage